mnwalker31/MATH144_PDS.Repo/README.md

 # MATH144.PDS.Repo

+## Motivating Question

+Since coming to Poughkeepsie to attend Vassar, I've heard people discuss whether or not lead is present in the water.
+In 2024, Governor Kathy Hochul and State Representative Pat Ryan announced a [twelve million dollar](https://www.governor.ny.gov/news/governor-hochul-and-representative-ryan-announce-12-million-state-grant-replace-lead-water) state grant to begin to replace lead water pipes throughout Poughkeepsie.
+I became curious as to wheter or not these service lines are disproportionately distributed throughout the region.
+The city of Poughkeepsie has a history of redlining, and old infrastructure like water service lines are rarely replaced.
+To that extent, I searched for data that might point to a relationship between existing lead infrastructure and historical districting.

-## Introduction
+## Data

-This personal data set compiles data about lead service lines (lsls) in two zipcodes covering both the town and city of Poughkeepsie.
-Although it has been determined that Poughkeepsie does indeed still have lead pipes, I was curious whether or not they are disproportionately distributed throughout the region.
-The data has been scraped from New York State Department of Health's 2025 Lead Service Line Inventory.
-I did my best to pull as much data as possible, but the filters prevented me from isolating rows by geographic location, meaning I had to compile the data based on various conditions.
-I downloaded the separate CSV files into excel, filtered out all rows corresponding to Poughkeepsie (and other derivative spellings), and combined them into one singlular database.
-Once compiled, I did very little secondary processing, as the data I needed was relatively clean, and the presence of missing values did not hinder my investigation.
-I also pulled data from interactive maps, including the University of Richmond's Mapping Inequality redlining map, their social vulnerability map, and zipcode information from unitedstateszipcodes.org.
+The data has been compiled together from the New York State Department of Health's [2025 Lead Service Line Inventory](https://health.data.ny.gov/Health/New-York-State-Lead-Service-Line-Inventory/j63k-4n92/about_data).
+I also pulled data from interactive maps, including the University of Richmond's [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) redlining map, their [social vulnerability map](https://dsl.richmond.edu/socialvulnerability/map/#loc=13/41.691/-73.915&city=poughkeepsie-ny), and [zipcode](https://www.unitedstateszipcodes.org/) maps.
 The compiled datasets and my process are included below.

+## Data Processing

+The town and city of Poughkeepsie both have individual lead service line inventories, but they were nearly impossible to accurately convert to usable file types.
+Instead I did my best to pull from the state database.
+Given that the database has over 4.5 million entries, the whole thing was too large for me to export into Excel.
+While the database lets users narrow down the dataset by the material and verification method of the service lines, there is no option for isolating rows by geographic location.
+This meant that in compiling a dataset, I was required to pull data from the entire state categorized by these various filters.
+This proved to be incredibly challenging as the filters were poorly organized and redundant.
+Ultimately I discovered that they did not call up entirely accurate subsets of data as well.

+I downloaded CSV files separated by material and material verification into excel, filtered out all rows corresponding to Poughkeepsie (and other derivative spellings), and combined them into one singlular database.
+Once compiled, I did very little secondary processing because the data I needed was relatively clean, and the presence of missing values did not hinder my investigation.

 ## Visualization